Super heavy-lift launch vehicle: Russian proposals

 Yenisei, a super heavy-lift launch vehicle using existing components instead of pushing the less-powerful Angara A5V project, was proposed by Russia's RSC Energia in August 2016.

-A revival of the Energia booster was also proposed in 2016, also to avoid pushing the Angara project.
+A revival of the Energia booster was proposed in 2016, also to avoid pushing the Angara project.
 If developed, this vehicle could allow Russia to launch missions towards establishing a permanent Moon base with simpler logistics, launching just one or two 80-to-160-tonne super-heavy rockets instead of four 40-tonne Angara A5Vs implying quick-sequence launches and multiple in-orbit rendezvous.
 In February 2018, the КРК СТК (space rocket complex of the super-heavy class) design was updated to lift at least 90 tonnes to LEO and 20 tonnes to lunar polar orbit, and to be launched from Vostochny Cosmodrome.
 The first flight is scheduled for 2028, with Moon landings starting in 2030.
 It looks like this proposal has been at least paused.

 US proposals

-The SpaceX Starship system is a two-stage-to-orbit fully reusable launch vehicle being privately developed by SpaceX, consisting of the Super Heavy booster as the first stage and a second stage, also called Starship.
-It is designed to be a long-duration cargo and passenger-carrying spacecraft.
-Testing of the second stage (the Ship) is completed in the atmosphere, while testing of the first stage (the Booster) and the orbital capabilities of the ship is underway.
-An orbital test of the full rocket is planned for the second half of February or March 2023.

 Blue Origin has plans for a project following their New Glenn rocket, termed New Armstrong, which some media sources have speculated will be a larger launch vehicle.

 Cancelled designs

 Numerous super-heavy-lift vehicles have been proposed and received various levels of development prior to their cancellation.

 As part of the Soviet crewed lunar project to compete with Apollo/Saturn V, the N1 rocket was secretly designed with a payload capacity of 95 t.
 Four test vehicles were launched from 1969 to 1972, but all failed shortly after lift-off.
 The program was suspended in May 1974 and formally cancelled in March 1976.
 The Soviet UR-700 rocket design concept competed against the N1, but was never developed.
 In the concept, it was to have had a payload capacity of up to 151 t to low earth orbit.

-During project Aelita (1969-1972), the Soviets were developing a way to beat the Americans to Mars.
-They designed the UR-700m, a nuclear powered variant of the UR-700, to assemble the 1400 t MK-700 spacecraft in earth orbit in two launches.
-The rocket would have a payload capacity of 750 t.
+During project Aelita (1969–1972), the Soviets were developing a way to beat the Americans to Mars.
+They designed the UR-700A, a nuclear powered variant of the UR-700, and UR-700M, a LOx/Kerosene variant to assemble the 1400 t MK-700 spacecraft in earth orbit in two launches.
+The UR-700M would have a payload capacity of 750 t.
 The only Universal Rocket to make it past the design phase was the UR-500 while the N1 was selected to be the Soviets' HLV for lunar and Martian missions.